mpigsley/nebraska-mushrooms/src/cms/content/species/holwaya-mucida.md

   - /img/holwaya-mucida-189059898-3.jpeg
 ---

-The Tapioca Club (_Holwaya mucida_) is a decomposer of wood.
-At Indian Cave State Park, it has found in the fall great numbers (hundreds to thousands) in the bark fissures of American Linden (_Tilia americana_).
-It features a black club form with a white, jelly-like apex which is easily rubbed off when fresh with a texture like tapioca pudding.
-The apex later turns gray colored with age.
-The species is polymorphic and can also be found in a black cup form amidst the clubs (not pictured).
+The Tapioca Club (_Holwaya mucida_) is a decomposer of wood and fruits in the fall.
+At Indian Cave State Park, it has found in great numbers (hundreds to thousands) between the bark fissures of fallen American Linden trunks (_Tilia americana_).
+It features a black club form with a cream-colored, tapioca pudding-like apex which is easily rubbed off when fresh.
+The apex later turns gray-colored and crusty with age.
+The species shape is polymorphic and can also be found in a black cup form amidst the clubs (not pictured).